33 Classic Movies That Are Truly Timeless

 Memorable quote: “It’s not how long you wait—it’s who you’re waiting for!”

-If you’re looking for a funny classic movie, look no further than Some Like It Hot, starring Tony Curtis, Jack Lemon and Marilyn Monroe.
-Filmed just three years before Monroe’s untimely passing, it’s about two musicians (Lemon and Curtis) who witness a murder and are on the run from the mob.
+If you’re looking for something hysterical, stop directly at Some Like It Hot, starring Tony Curtis, Jack Lemmon and Marilyn Monroe.
+Released just three years before Monroe’s untimely passing, the movie is about two musicians (Lemmon and Curtis) who witness a murder and go on the run from the mob.
 In an effort to disguise themselves, they dress as women and join an all-female band.
 Monroe plays Sugar Kane Kowalczyk, one of the band members, and memorably sings “I Wanna Be Loved by You.”
 Chaos and comedy ensue, and the rest is movie history.

 Mary Poppins Ecomm Via Amazon.com